-The top level objective of the RARS project is to deliver ATOVS (Advanced TIROS (Television and Infrared Observational Satellite) Operational Vertical Sounder) data (Level 1c) from at least 90% of the globe within no more than 30 minutes from acquisition.
+The initial objective of the RARS project is to deliver ATOVS (Advanced TIROS (Television and Infrared Observational Satellite) Operational Vertical Sounder) data (Level 1c) from at least 90% of the globe within no more than 30 minutes from acquisition.

-The Regional ATOVS Retransmission Services (RARS) are operational arrangements for the real-time acquisition of polar-orbiting satellite data over a wide region containing a network of direct readout stations and their rapid delivery to the global user community through regional Processing Centres.
-The name RARS is being replaced by "Direct Readout And Relay of Satellite Data" to account for the expanded scope of this initiative which is now global and includes more than ATOVS prodiucts.
+The Regional ATOVS Retransmission Services (RARS) are operational arrangements for the real-time acquisition of polar-orbiting satellite data through a worldwide network of local, Direct Readout stations and the rapid delivery of these data to the global user community after pre-processing in accordance with agreed standards.
+The name RARS is being replaced by "Direct Readout Acquisition and Relay System for Low Earth Orbit Satellite Data" (DRARS) to account for the expanded scope of this initiative which is global and includes more than ATOVS products.

 RARS system concept

 RARS system concept (Click to enlarge)

 Compared with the normal means of access to global data, this approach allows access by users to a regional sub-set of data without the delay associated with on-board data storage prior to a full orbit data dump to a Command and Data Acquisition station.

 The WMO Space Programme has initiated this project to establish several RARS that, together, should cover most of the globe, with initial focus is on ATOVS data.
 It currently includes EARS (covering the European, Atlantic, North-American, Arctic and North-African areas), the Asia-Pacific RARS and the South-American RARS.

 The way in which the global RARS network is built from individual regional RARS with well-defined links for inter-regional exchange is shown below.

 RARS network concept